 2. Local ownership: This requires strong local leadership with talent-dependent teams.
 Each localized team owns a special project, while HQ serves to oversee the holistic vision.

 3. True partnership: This is the most difficult to execute as it relies on mature teams, typically within R&D. Sub-teams at HQ and local teams work on overlapping projects.

 There’s a third hybrid approach where employees aren’t fully remote or working from distributed hubs – but they’re also not all in the same location all the time.

 Some companies allow their employees to work from home a few days a week, others hire people specifically focused on working from a single office, as well as those who want to work remotely long-term.
 Regardless, these teams often find themselves using the same collaboration tools as fully remote companies – because at least one teammate is in a different location at least part of the time.

-Why remote work is the future of employment
+5 reasons why remote work is the future of employment

 According to a 2017 Deloitte survey of more than 10,000 business and HR leaders from 140 countries, the organization of the future is a “network of teams.”
 Teams are becoming much more dynamic, and work is more distributed.

 Aside from a general trend towards dispersed teamwork, more employers are recognizing the benefits of expanding their hiring beyond a single location, and instead, recruiters have a wider talent pool to choose from.

 Here are some of main reasons companies are hiring remote:

 One of the biggest benefits of remote work is reducing costs.
 According to the PGi 2019 report, organizations save on average $10,000 per year for real estate savings per one full-time employee.
 The company saves money on the office upkeep, electricity, and everything you need to keep an office running smoothly.
 What’s more, is that employees save money too.
 It’s estimated that employees save $4,000 a year according to this study by Flexjobs.